ValveSoftware/Proton/README.md

 host-side dependencies are missing.
 You should run the command from a directory created specifically for your build.

-The build by default uses Docker, but you can switch to another, compatible engine with `--container-engine=<executable_name>`.
+The configuration script tries to discover a working Docker or Podman setup to use, but you can force a compatible engine with `--container-engine=<executable_name>`.

 You can enable ccache with `--enable-cache` flag.
 This will mount your `$CCACHE_DIR` or `$HOME/.ccache` inside the container.